L-X-T/sybit-essentials-modern/labs/04b_RxJS-Bascis.md

   airportsObserver?: Observer<string[]>;
 ```

-Make sure you've added the import of `Observable` and `Observer` from `rxjs`.
+Make sure you've added the import of `Observable` and `Observer` from `RxJS`.
 In your component `constructor` assign the `Observable` you get from the service to the component member in a first step.
 Then create an `Observer` as a second step.
 You can, if you want, add a (dummy) error handling and a complete function to your `Observer`.
 Finally subscribe to the `Observable` with the created `Observer`.

 <details>
 <summary>Show code</summary>